 Once a networking event ends, the next thing you should do is to immediately establish a relationship with your new contacts.
 One of the best ways to accomplish this is to send them a follow-up email.

-How to write a successful follow-up email?
-Let’s check these examples and look at their features.
+How do you write a good follow-up email?
+Let’s check these five examples and look at their features.

 5 Email Templates for Follow-Up Emails

 Template 1: To say thank you and show your interest